njgeorge000158/Aviation-Accidents-Visualization-Project/Presentations/README.md

-This folder holds the presentation files for the Aviation Accidents Visualization Project: Aviation Accidents Presentation.pdf and Aviation Accidents Presentation.pptx.
+This folder holds the presentation files for the Aviation Accidents Visualization Project: AviationAccidentsPresentation.pdf and AviationAccidentsPresentation.pptx.

 ----